Dorothy Hamilton Brush: Personal life

-In 1917 Brush married her first husband, Charles Francis Brush, Jr., son of Charles Brush, the creator of a new arc lamp and lighting system and founder of Brush Electric, which later merged with two other companies to become General Electric.
-Their first child, Jane, was born in 1920 and their second child, Charles III, was born in 1923.
-In May 1927 Brush's six-year-old daughter Jane became ill with pneumonia and needed a blood transfusion, for which her father Charles had volunteered to donate his blood.
-Jane did not recover and died, and Charles suffered complications from the transfusion, dying a week later.
+Dorothy Brush married her first husband, Charles Francis Brush Jr. in 1917.
+Charles was the son of Charles Brush Sr., inventor of the new arc lamp and lighting system.
+Brush Sr. would also found Brush Electric, which later became known as General Electric.
+Dorothy and Charles Jr. would have their first child, Jane, in 1920, and their second child, Charles III in 1923.
+In May 1927, Brush's daughter, Jane, fell ill with pneumonia, and required a blood transfusion, which her father, Charles Jr., had volunteered to give.
+Jane did not recover from her illness and died a week before her father, Charles Jr., who suffered from complications from the transfusion.

 In 1929, Brush married Alexander Colclough Dick and they moved to New York City.
-In 1930 their daughter Sylvia was born.
-In 1947, the pair divorced.
+Their daughter, Sylvia, was born in 1930, but the couple would divorce 17 years later in 1947.

 In 1962, Brush married Dr. Lewis C. Walmsley, an educational missionary and Professor at the University of Toronto whom she had first met in 1937 through Margaret Sanger.

 Dorothy Brush died on June 4, 1968.